'She Was So Strong She Could Knock Me Out': Passenger Describes Assault On Southwest Flight Attendant

 who hit went back to her seat wore a mask — nothing happened seems like,” he said.
 “I’m like huh, woah, I mean, she was so strong she could knock me out.”

 The accused attacker is 28-year-old Vyvianna Quinonez.
-She was escorted off the plane by officers and was arrested on the charge of battery causing serious bodily injury.MORE NEWS: Bodycam Video Released From San Andreas Hostage Situation And Deputy-Involved Shooting
+She was escorted off the plane by officers and was arrested on the charge of battery causing serious bodily injury.MORE NEWS: Lake Tahoe Divers Embark On Mission Of Trash-Free Tahoe With 6-Month Cleanup